arista-netdevops-community/atd-avd/DEMO.md

     profile: TENANT_A
 ```

-> Please note, if using this example, the connected endpoints example for host2 will have to be commented out or removed.
+> Please note, if using this example, the connected endpoints example for host2 must be commented out or removed.

 - Run the build and provision playbooks once again.